rvvind/Studio-in-the-Cloud/Rendering on Nodes.md

 The rendering process within a compute node in a render farm involves several steps that transform scene data into rendered output.
 Each node independently processes assigned tasks, utilizing its computational resources efficiently.
-Here's a detailed breakdown of the rendering process within a node:

 ### Rendering Process Within a Node